 Building a website from scratch takes time and expertise that most people don’t have.
 That’s why WordPress is perfect – it solves these issues and many more with its intuitive all-in-one website builder.

-Plus, it’s free and open source, possibly the largest contributing factors to its success.
+Plus, it’s free and open source, possibly the largest contributing factor to its success.

 Other key components contributing to its popularity are plugins and themes, which makes it easy for anyone to customize, design and add features to their website.